SansGuidon/bookmarks/README.md

 * [Jakub Holý](https://theholyjava.wordpress.com/2016/03/06/it-is-ok-to-requie-your-team-mates-to-have-particular-domaintechnical-knowledge/) - (2016) It Is OK to Require Your Team-mates to Have Particular Domain/Technical Knowledge
 * [Jakub Holý](https://theholyjava.wordpress.com/2016/03/04/dont-add-unnecessary-checks-to-your-code-pretty-please/) - (2016) Don’t add unnecessary checks to your code, pretty please!
 * [Thomas Figg (tef)](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to) - (2016) Write code that is easy to delete, not easy to extend.
+* [Ashton Kemerling](http://ashtonkemerling.com/blog/2014/06/09/the-swordsman-and-the-software-engineer/) - (2014) The Swordsman and the Software Engineer | It’s easy to believe that specializing and focusing will make you better than your peers
+* [Ashton Kemerling](http://ashtonkemerling.com/blog/2014/03/24/disdain/) - (2014) Disdain | the accomplished engineer knows that completing a task is not about the number of hours spent, but the quality

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices